ISU traumatic brain injury study featured in national newsletter

-“In essence, the responses will help us identify where the greatest needs are in Idaho and prioritize those needs via an action plan for the state,” said Spearman.
+“In essence, the responses will help us identify where the greatest needs are in Idaho and prioritize those needs via an action plan for the state,” Spearman said.